WhiskeySockets/Baileys/README.md

     Of course, replace ``` xxx ``` with invitation code.

 ## Broadcast Lists & Stories

+**Note:** messages cannot be sent to broadcast lists from the MD version right now

 - You can send messages to broadcast lists the same way you send messages to groups & individual chats.
 - Unfortunately, WA Web does not support creating broadcast lists right now but you can still delete them.